K3ury99/XO-Page-Aumatization/README.md

 </div>

 > [!TIP]
-This is the personal page I used to automate this project
+This is the page I used in this automation project, I also uploaded the folder in this repository and it's hosted on Netlify.
 ```text
    https://bondelic.netlify.app/
    ```